 Being authentic also enables us to treat others the way we want to be treated.
 Also, embracing our true selves allows us to act gracefully even in the face of criticism or adversity, as we realize our worth fully well.

 Genuine niceness nurtures a circular relationship with happiness.
-Being a nicer person can boost our mood and improve well-being, but research also demonstrates that an upbeat state of mind can further enhance our prosocial behavior and help us be nicer and kinder.
-Indeed, inculcating niceness as a habit is immensely rewarding. •
+Learning how to be a nicer person can boost our mood and improve well-being, but research also demonstrates that an upbeat state of mind can further enhance our prosocial behavior and help us be nicer and kinder.
+Indeed, inculcating niceness as a habit is immensely rewarding.
+So, be nice and show kindess! •

 Are you a happiness.com member?
 Sign up for free now to: